TheRealToxicDev/docs.paradisebots.net/docs/internal/index.md

 ## ❓ Getting Help

-If you have an issue about the bot, the documentation website, or have any other questions, feel free to join our discord server:
+If you have an issue with the bot list, the documentation website, or have any other questions, feel free to join our [discord server](https://discord.gg/ZAgkp2Q):

 <Iframe src="https://discordapp.com/widget?id=727615775850102801&theme=dark" height="500" />